lh1008/lh1008.github.io/_posts/2020-09-01-blockchain-labb.markdown

 ---

 # blockchain labb
 <a href="https://www.blockchainlabb.io/" target="_blank">Blockchain Labb</a> is an NFT marketplace startup.
 We had to design and restructure Blockchain Labb's original idea.
-From an IT blockchain consultant into an NFT marketplace.
+From an IT blockchain consultant site into an NFT marketplace.

 I was the lead team full-stack Software Engineer.
-Managed a team of 3 developers (including myself) to build and design Blockchain Labb's MVP (Minimum Viable Product).
+Lead a team of 2 developers to build and design Blockchain Labb's MVP (Minimum Viable Product).

 <br><img src="../../../assets/images/blockchain_labb_transparent.png" alt="Logo" width="40%"/>

-Check the website for launching date!
+Check <a href="https://www.blockchainlabb.io/" target="_blank"><b>Blockchain Labb's</b></a> website for launching date!